 Daily Power Use (in Amp-Hours)

-List everything you’ll run daily (lights, fridge, fans, laptops) and add up their amp-hour consumption.
+List all the gear you’ll run daily (lights, fridge, fans, laptops) and add up their amp-hour use.

 Space & Weight Constraints